jeanleny/New-Obsidian/CPP/Namespaces.md

 Foo::f() = 1;

 ```
-The :: is called the Scope resolution operator
+The :: is called the Scope resolution operator, this operator is used to refer a value in different instance like namespace or class.